Main Website

 In WordPress 5.7, we saw the integration of in-demand features like simple HTTP to HTTPS migration, post parent functionality, and more.
 In WordPress 5.6 before that, we saw the arrival of Application Passwords, a major update for site owners connecting third-party applications with their WordPress websites.

-If you’re using the AppMySite app maker, it is important to remain updated with WordPress.
-After all, your WordPress website forms the foundation of your mobile app.
+If you’re using AppMySite’s WordPress product, it is important to remain updated with WordPress.
+If you’re converting your website into an app, these updates can affect your application.

 So what can we expect from WordPress 5.8?
 The beta release points to a number of significant changes.
 Here’s a deep dive into what to expect from the latest WordPress version.